Master of Neurological Science

 As you can imagine, the costs of our faculty advisors and administration equal or exceed the tuition presently necessary for us to award the degree.
 We expect tuition costs to rise in the future and are doing our best to facilitate your success in obtaining a graduate degree.

 Registration is online at carrickinstitute.com.
 All candidates must secure a recommendation from a faculty member of the Carrick Institute for Graduate Studies in order to be considered for the Master’s degree program.

 Carrick Institute Thesis Requirements MNeuroSci

-The Thesis/Case studies usually contains between 3000 and 7000 words and are accepted for consideration with the understanding that they have not been published or submitted elsewhere.
+The Thesis/Case studies usually contain between 3000 and 7000 words and are accepted for consideration with the understanding that they have not been published or submitted elsewhere.
 They must be in the style of case history reporting so that they might contribute to the clinical literature in a subject area.
 Master’s degree candidates are assigned to a Faculty Advisor who will guide the candidate in the preparation of his/her thesis.
-The completed thesis must be at a level that will warrant publication in an indexed peer review scientific journal.
+The completed thesis must be at a level that will warrant publication in an indexed peer-review scientific journal.

 The diagnosis, treatment, and outcomes must be clearly defined.
 A comprehensive review of the literature specific to the case diagnosis and treatment is an integral part of the Case Report/Thesis.

 Your thesis must be formatted according to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (www.icmje.org).

 If human experimentation is being reported, you must include a statement to confirm that the work was done in accordance with the appropriate institutional review body of the Carrick Institute and carried out with the ethical standards set forth in the Helsinki Declaration of 1975.